-To prevent backflow, council maintains a program for the registration, maintenance and testing of testable backflow prevention devices.
+To prevent backflow of water that may contaminate the community’s water supply, Council maintains a program for the registration, maintenance and testing of testable backflow prevention devices.

-If your application meets any drainage criteria specified by council, you will need to include a drainage plan.
+If your application meets certain criteria, you will need to provide a drainage plan to Council.

-An as constructed drainage plan shows the connection point from council's sewer system to the dwelling, and possibly connections to the kitchen, bathroom, and toilet, etc.
+An as constructed drainage plan shows the connection point from Council's sewer system to the dwelling, and usually also connections to the kitchen, bathroom, and toilet, etc.

-The disposal of wastewater generated on a property which is not connected to a sewerage system network must have council approval.
+The disposal of wastewater generated on a property that is not connected to a sewerage system network must have Council approval.

-These guidelines provide information during the approval and installation stages of an on-site sewerage facility.
+These guidelines provide information about Council's role in the approval and installation stages of an on-site sewerage facility.

 Submetering of multi unit properties (PDF 95.9 KB)